-We recently had an online chat with the newest dentist at NWA Pediatric Dental Center, Dr. Emily Fourmy.
+We recently had an online chat with the newest dentist at Smile Shoppe Pediatric Dentistry, Dr. Emily Fourmy.
 If your kids need a pediatric dentist, here’s an opportunity to get to know one on a more personal level.
 Our thanks to Dr. Fourmy for answering our list of questions!

-Where did you go to dental school and how did it prepare you for your new position at Northwest Arkansas Pediatric Dental Center?
+Where did you go to dental school and how did it prepare you for your new position at Smile Shoppe Pediatric Dentistry?

 I went to dental school and residency at the University of Tennessee Health Science Center in Memphis, and during residency completed fellowships at LeBonheur Children’s Hospital and St. Jude Children’s Research Hospital.
 I think being at these specialty hospitals where children with unique conditions were seen prepared me to see most anything I have and will encounter in the Northwest Arkansas area.